2 women are killed every week in England and Wales by a current or former partner (Office of National Statistics, 2015)

 “More BME refuges need to be available for women; some women will stay in violent situations rather than go to a generic service.
 BME women’s services are really important; you need someone who understands your culture who is female.”

 “If I didn’t have here [rape crisis] to come to, I don’t think I would have been strong enough to go to court, and I don’t think I’d be sitting here today because I used to be very suicidal.
 Organisations like this that provide counselling and support are saving lives, they rehabilitated me.”

-The EVAW Coaltion has published a new Briefing Paper on the rights of women and girls to access specialist support when they have suffered or are at risk of abuse, which cites two imminent and very significant new legal obligations on the UK: the EU Victims Directive (Directive 2012/29/EU) which will come into force in the UK in November 2015 and the Istanbul Convention (the ‘European Convention on Violence Against Women and Domestic Violence’) which the UK has signed and is committed to ratifying soon.
+The EVAW Coalition has published a Briefing Paper on the rights of women and girls to access specialist support when they have suffered or are at risk of abuse, which cites two imminent and very significant new legal obligations on the UK: the EU Victims Directive (Directive 2012/29/EU) which will come into force in the UK in November 2015 and the Istanbul Convention (the ‘European Convention on Violence Against Women and Domestic Violence’) which the UK has signed and is committed to ratifying soon.
 The briefing provides recommendations for the Westminster and devolved Governments across the UK to make these rights clear and easy to access by (1) legislating to make the requirement to provide specialist support services statutory and (2) urgently re-examining competitive tendering processes and addressing poor understanding of equality obligations among those who commission local services.

 EVAW has also written to written to Communities Secretary Greg Clark MP calling on the UK Government to act to make women and girls’ rights a reality.